 In Deriscope terminology, a Key is a text label that ends with the suffix = and serves as a parameter label in a context when a function expects several parameters as input or returns several parameters as output.

-In fact, the input or output data of some function are essentially a collection of Keys and
+In fact, the input or output data of any function are essentially a collection of

 In the special case of the function , the corresponding Keys may be also generally seen as labels of the constituents of the object produced by that function.